 Islay is a great holiday destination for families.
-It's true that many whisky aficionados come to the island each year to visit one or more of the eight whisky distilleries, but Islay has so much more to offer.
+It's true that many whisky aficionados come to the island each year to visit one or more of the nine whisky distilleries, but Islay has so much more to offer.
 Where else in Scotland do you find so many beaches, wildlife, attractions and beautiful nature in a relatively small space.
 Islay is after all only 40km wide and 25km long.

 Children will have a great time and there are plenty of possibilities to burn off some of that energy, also on days when the weather is not as kind as you had hoped for.
 And if children have a great time, you will have a great time as well!